The Pap test is now known as the Cervical Screening Test. We encourage everyone eligible to participate in cervical screening.

-- Younger women can wait to have cervical screening tests at the age of 25, where it used to be 18.
+- Younger women should commence cervical screening tests at the age of 25

 If your result is negative for HPV, this is regarded as “low risk” result and you will be advised to have screening again after another 5 years.